zwoefler/Tetris-Python-Game/README.md

 # Features to implement
 - [ ] Implement the scoringsystem of the original Tetris (MS Entertainment Pack for Windows)
-    - [X] Piecedrop gives ceratin amount of points
+    - [X] Piecedrop gives certain amount of points
     - [ ] More actions, turning and moving a piece, the less additional points
 - [X] Preview the next piece
 - [X] Clear Rows once they are complete